Last updated: 2026-04-20

 Should You Buy the 2019 Jeep Wrangler?

-Its complaint rate (30.3 per 10k sold) is above the SUV segment average of 20.3.
+Its complaint rate of 30.3 per 10,000 vehicles sold runs above the SUV segment average of 22.
 The most common reports involve steering and steering (434).

-A pre-purchase inspection is recommended for used examples, with particular attention to steering and steering (434).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to steering and steering (434).
+An extended warranty is worth pricing out.

 Compared to the 2020 Jeep Wrangler, which scored 1 points lower.
 See also the 2018 Jeep Wrangler for an earlier comparison.